yilingmialiu/MOTTO/README.md

 ## 📝 Citation

+Our paper "MOTTO: A Mixture-of-Experts Framework for Multi-Treatment, Multi-Outcome Treatment Effect Estimation" is accepted at KDD 2025 Research Track.
 If you use this implementation in your research, please cite our work:
-> ArXiv:
+>

 ## License